Best Zepbound Providers That Accept Insurance in 2026

 How much does Zepbound cost with insurance?

 With commercial coverage and the Zepbound Savings Card, eligible patients may pay as little as $25 per fill for the single-dose pen.
-In Ro's aggregated Insurance Coverage Checker data, about two-thirds of covered users had copays of $100/month or less, and 40% paid $50 or less.
-Without coverage, LillyDirect cash-pay vials or KwikPens run $299–$449/month.
+Ro 2025 GLP-1 Insurance Coverage Checker report says half of covered patients had a copay of $50/month or less.
+Without coverage, LillyDirect Self Pay prices run $299 to $699/month.
 The retail list price for Zepbound single-dose pens is roughly $1,086/month.

 Zepbound Savings Card breakdown